AdobeDocs/campaign-classic.en/help/web/using/publishing-a-web-form.md

 ### Delivering a form via email {#delivering-a-form-via-email}

 When you deliver an invitation via email, you can use the **[!UICONTROL Adobe Campaign Encryption]** option for data reconciliation.
-To do this, go to the delivery wizard and adapt the link to the form by adding the following parameter:
+To do this, go to the delivery assistant and adapt the link to the form by adding the following parameter:

 ```
 <a href="https://server/webApp/APP264?&id=<%=escapeUrl(recipient.cryptedId) %>">